framps/raspiBackupDocs/en/src/introduction.md

   * Present *raspiBackup* with its features
   * Present the most important webpages about *raspiBackup*
-  * Introduction of github as a question and problemreporting tools
+  * Introduction of *GitHub* as a question and problemreporting tools
   * Liveinstallation of *raspiBackup* with the menuedriven installer

 All slides used in the videos can be downloaded from [hier](https://www.linux-tips-and-tricks.de/de/downloads/raspibackup-de-pdf/download).